-The UBC Technical Guidelines outline the principles behind the Guidelines, and include: performance objectives, technical requirements, mandatory UBC-specific requirements for all campus buildings, recommended practices based on the experience of UBC professionals, project documentation requirements, UBC code-related issues, sample front-end documentation, plus steps to follow to expedite completion of UBC projects.
+The UBC Technical Guidelines outline the principles of design and construction and include: performance objectives, technical requirements, recommended practices, project documentation requirements, sample front-end documentation, plus steps to follow to expedite completion of UBC projects.

 Disclaimer: These Technical Guidelines are intended for architects and engineers who provide professional services to The University of British Columbia (UBC), and to contractors providing construction and shop drawing services to UBC.
-The guidelines do not diminish or reduce the standard of care owed by an architect, engineer or contractor to The University of British Columbia, nor relieve in any manner whatsoever an architect or an engineer from any professional responsibility, duty or due diligence required towards their work.
+The guidelines do not diminish or reduce the standard of care owed by a consultant, sub-consultant or contractor to The University of British Columbia, nor relieve in any manner whatsoever a consultant or sub-consultant from any professional responsibility, duty or due diligence required towards their work.

 EVERY CONSULTANT OF RECORD IS REQUIRED TO COMPLY WITH THE TECHNICAL GUIDELINES, THROUGH ALL PHASES OF PROJECT DESIGN.